ashtam55/Phase-Controller/readme.md

 This SOW summarizes the Software development of 3 Phase Controller system which can be directly managed via end user application, these `on-premise` Hardware devices running 3 Phase Controller Software(aka edge device firmware) which would include (at least) the following:
 * WIFI Provisioning with reconnect routine.
-* Voltage monitoring to trigger the relay when Voltage goes min-max threshold values.
+* Autonomous monitoring of Voltage & Current to trigger the relay when Voltage/Current goes min-max threshold values.
-* Current monitoring to trigger the relay when Current goes min-max threshold values
 * Local Potential Free as Input to triggers the relay.